frederic-perez/AmE-dictionary/data/idioms.md

 __no hard feelings__ :two::hammer:
 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
 __no kidding__
+__no nonsense__ _adj_ Totally serious; with no tricks or deceit.
+Hyphenated before a noun. _The new manager is very no nonsense in how he deals with customer complaints._ _We’re going to start adopting a no-nonsense approach to the problem._
 __no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no one in his/her/their right mind would (do something)__ No one who is sane would consider doing something; someone would have to be crazy to do something. _Everyone knows Jake is a mess—no one in her right mind would date him._
 __no pressure__ Said ironically to emphasize that what is being discussed carries a large amount of importance or makes one feel that one must try very hard to succeed. _A: “I don’t want you to feel intimidated, but this employee review will have a huge bearing on whether or not you’re kept on at the end of the year.”
 B: “Wow, no pressure or anything!”_